yzhao062/pyod/docs/install.rst

 **Required Dependency**:

 - Python 2.7, 3.5 or 3.6
-- keras
-- matplotlib (optional, required for running examples)
 - nose
 - numpy>=1.13
 - numba>=0.35
 - scipy>=0.19.1
 - scikit_learn>=0.19.1
+- keras (optional, required if calling AutoEncoder, other backend works)
+- matplotlib (optional, required for running examples)
 - tensorflow (optional, required if calling AutoEncoder, other backend works)

 **Known Issue 1**: PyOD depends on matplotlib, which would throw errors in conda